 Professor Aline Hitti

-Aline is the director and supervisor of the SeaRCH lab group.
-Before coming to University of San Francisco, Aline was a visiting scholar at the Department of Psychology, Tulane University in New Orleans where she collaborated on several studies examining gender stereotypes and the psychological well-being of marginalized youth.
-Aline Hitti received her PhD from the University of Maryland College of Education in human development and quantitative methodology.
-Her research focuses on children’s and adolescents’ social cognitive and moral development in intergroup contexts.
-This research includes examining fairness orientations, social exclusion in childhood and adolescence, conceptions of social inequalities, intergroup attitudes, the role of culture on development, and children’s psychological well-being.
-She has authored and co-authored several chapters on social exclusion and intergroup peer relationships, highlighting how fairness and justice is applied in these social contexts and across development.
-Her research has been funded by grants from the Society for Research on Adolescence (SRA) and the Society for the Psychological Study of Social Issues (SPSSI).
-She has also collaborated on research funded by the National Science Foundation and the Department of Education.
-Publications of her work can be found in journals, such as, Child Development, Social Development, Journal of Educational Psychology and Developmental Psychology.
-At USF Aline teaches several courses in the psychology department, including Child Development and an Advanced Research Topic course on Social Cognitive and Moral Development.
+Aline Hitti (Ph.D.) is the director and supervisor of the SeaRCH lab group.
+She received her PhD from the University of Maryland College of Education in human development and quantitative methodology.
+Her research focuses on childrens' and adolescents' social cognitive and moral development in intergroup contexts.
+This research includes examining fairness orientations, social exclusion in childhood and adolescence, conceptions of social inequalities, intergroup attitudes, the role of culture and structural inequalities on children's social development and psychological well-being.
+At USF Aline teaches several courses in the psychology department, including Child Development, Adolescent Development, Psychological Statistics and an Advanced Research Topic course of Social Cognitive and Moral Development.

 Previous Research Assistants